 One way to make sure you're making the most of web forms is to learn some best practices for asking questions in a survey or similar data-gathering effort.
 For example, if you want honest answers, you'll need to know how to avoid leading questions.
 Sometimes you want people to write their own answers, and sometimes you want them to choose from a set of options.
 A few tips on phrasing questions can go a long way.

-While Form Blocks is often the easiest tool for creating web forms on a Squarespace page, it doesn't work ideally for all use cases.
-For example, with Form Blocks, there isn't an option to let visitors upload a file to their form.
+While form blocks might be the easiest tool for creating web forms on a Squarespace page, it doesn't work ideally for all use cases.
+For example, with form blocks, there isn't an option to let visitors upload a file to their form.
 You might want that functionality, however, if your intention is to use the form for job applicants to submit a resume, cover letter, or a sample of their work.

 Let's say you want to give away a digital download or coupon code as a gift to anyone who completes your web form.
-Create your web form using Squarespace Form Blocks and in the Advanced tab, choose Post-Submit Message.
+Create your web form using Squarespace form blocks and in the Content tab, select Post-Submit.
 Whatever you put into the field will appear after a visitor successfully completes and submits your form.
 In this message, you can add a link to the free download, display a coupon code, or provide a password to a protected link where the visitor can download a file.
 There are a number of ways you can achieve the same end.
 (A nod to Paper and Oats for inspiration on this idea.)

 Web forms can open up new avenues of engagement with your website visitors.
-While Squarespace's Form Blocks let you build forms from the same interface that you build and maintain your website, you aren't limited to what's immediately visible in your account.
+While Squarespace's form blocks let you build forms from the same interface that you build and maintain your website, you aren't limited to what's immediately visible in your account.
 By connecting with Zapier or by using third-party web form builders, you can quickly expand the possibilities.
-To learn more about web forms more generally, see Zapier's in-depth guide to forms and surveys.